nokotamustang/Python3DEngines/README.md

 ![Screenshots](./screenshots/moderngl_1.PNG)

-We create an entire 3D renderer from scratch using ModernGL and Pygame.
+We create an entire 3D renderer from scratch using **ModernGL** and **Pygame**.
 We load in a simple textured cube and have a first person camera with movement and controls.
 This example also loads a model file with texture mapping.

 I refactor the code and and working on physics and collision detection.